araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

 <img style="max-width:100%" src="./img/learning_curve_rough_efficiency.svg"/>
 <p style="font-size: 14pt; text-align:center;">Learning curve in term of sample-effiency on the Anymal-C "Rough" task using 1024 envs (except for PPO).</p>

+In those plots, you can see the effect of gSDE and the use of n-step returns.
+SAC is also much more sample efficient than PPO.

 <!-- Note: sde allow to have better performance without linear schedule -->

 ## Conclusion

 This concludes the long journey I started a few months ago to make SAC work on a massively parallel simulator.
 During this adventure, I addressed a common issue that prevents SAC-like algorithms from working in these environments: the use of an unbounded action space.
-In the end, with a proper action space and tuned hyperparameters, SAC is now competitive with PPO in terms of training time (while being much more sample efficient) on a large collection of locomotion environments.
+In the end, with a proper action space and tuned hyperparameters, SAC is now competitive with PPO[^perf-gap] in terms of training time (while being much more sample efficient) on a large collection of locomotion environments.
 I hope my voyage encourages others to use SAC in their experiments and unlock fine-tuning on real robots after pretraining in simulation.

 ## Appendix: What I Tried That Didn't Work